 G. John Ikenberry is the Albert G. Milbank Professor of Politics and International Affairs at Princeton University in the Department of Politics and the Woodrow Wilson School of Public and International Affairs.
 He is also Co-Director of Princeton’s Center for International Security Studies.
 Ikenberry is also a Global Eminence Scholar at Kyung Hee University in Seoul, Korea.
-In 2013-2014 Ikenberry will be the 72nd Eastman Visiting Professor at Balliol College, Oxford.
+In 2013-2014 Ikenberry was the 72nd Eastman Visiting Professor at Balliol College, Oxford.

 Professor Ikenberry is the author of six books, including Liberal Leviathan: The Origins, Crisis, and Transformation of the American System (Princeton, 2011).
 His book, After Victory: Institutions, Strategic Restraint, and the Rebuilding of Order after Major Wars (Princeton, 2001), won the 2002 Schroeder-Jervis Award presented by the American Political Science Association for the best book in international history and politics.
 A collection of his essays, entitled Liberal Order and Imperial Ambition: American Power and International Order (Policy) appeared in 2006.
 Ikenberry is also co-author of Crisis of American Foreign Policy: Wilsonianism in the 21st Century (Princeton 2009), which explores the Wilsonian legacy in contemporary American foreign policy.
 Ikenberry has also the editor or co-editor of fourteen books, including America Unrivaled: The Future of the Balance of Power (Cornell, 2002), The End of the West?
 Crisis and Change in Atlantic Order (Cornell 2008) and Unipolarity and International Relations Theory (Cambridge, 2011).
 Ikenberry has authored 127 journal articles, essays, and book chapters.